Druidry (modern): Definition

 Druidry has been described as a religion, a new religious movement, a "spiritual movement", and as a nature religion.
 It has been described as a form of contemporary Paganism, and on the contemporary Pagan spectrum between reconstructionism and eclecticism, Druidry sits on the latter end.
-Various Druidic groups also display New Age and neo-shamanic influences.
+Various Druidic groups also display influences from New Age movements and neo-shamanism.

 The Druidic community has been characterised as a neo-tribe, for it is disembedded and its membership is elective.

 Druidry has been described as a form of Celtic spirituality, or "Celtic-Based Spirituality".
 Scholar of religion Marion Bowman described Druidry as the "Celtic spirituality" par excellence.
 Some practitioners regard Druidry as a form of "native spirituality", and it displays an affinity with folk religions.

 In defining Druidry as a "native spirituality", some Druids seek to draw elements from other native religions, such as the belief systems of Australian Aboriginal and Native American communities.
 Practitioners differ in the levels of formality and seriousness that they bring to their adherence.
 Some groups use the word Druid for both male and female practitioners, eschewing the term Druidess for female followers.

 Following terms devised by the Druid Philip Carr-Gomm, a distinction has been drawn between "cultural" Druids, who adopt the term as part of their Welsh and Cornish cultural activities, and "esoteric" Druids who pursue the movement as a religion.
 The scholar of religion Marion Bowman suggested "believing" as an alternative term to "esoteric".
 There are also individuals who cross these two categories, involving themselves in cultural Druidic events while also holding to modern Pagan beliefs.
-Some cultural Druids nevertheless go to efforts to disassociate themselves from their esoteric and Pagan counterpart; the Cornish Gorsedd for example has publicly disassociated any links to Paganism.
+Some cultural Druids nevertheless go to efforts to disassociate themselves from their esoteric and Pagan counterpart; the Cornish Gorsedd, for example, has publicly disassociated any links to Paganism.

 Some Druids identify as Pagan, others as Christian.
 Some practitioners merge Pagan and Christian elements in their own personal practice, in at least one case identifying as a "Christodruid".
 Other practitioners adopt additional elements; for instance there are self-described "Zen Druids" and "Hasidic Druids".
 The Berengia Order of Druids drew upon elements from science fiction television shows like Star Trek and Babylon 5.

 The earliest modern Druids aligned themselves with Christianity.
-Some writers like William Stukeley regarded the Iron Age druids as proto-Christians who were monotheists worshiping the Christian God.
-In a similar vein, some modern Druids believe that ancient druidic wisdom was preserved through a distinct Celtic Christianity.
-Over the course of the twentieth century, and particularly since the early 1960s, Druidry increasingly came to be associated with the modern Pagan movement.
+The writer William Stukeley regarded the Iron Age druids as monotheist proto-Christians who worshipped the Christian god.
+In a similar vein, some modern Druids believe that ancient Druidic wisdom was preserved through a distinct Celtic Christianity.
+Over the course of the twentieth century, and particularly since the early 1960s, Druidry increasingly came to be associated with the modern pagan movement.